Pumpkin Protein Balls

 Ingredients for pumpkin protein balls on a countertop with labels.

-• Pumpkin puree: Of course, you’ll need pumpkin for this recipe!
+• Pumpkin puree: Of course, you’ll need pumpkin for pumpkin flavor!
 Make sure to grab real pumpkin puree and not pumpkin pie filling.

-• Vanilla protein powder: Use whichever protein powder you want, but make sure it’s one that you enjoy.
-My personal favorite is Clean Simple Eats because it has great flavor and great nutrition stats too.
+• Vanilla protein powder: Use your favorite vanilla protein powder, mine is Clean Simple Eats because it has great flavor and great nutrition stats too.
+Plant-based protein powder would work too.

-• Pumpkin pie spice and cinnamon: Is it a pumpkin recipe without pumpkin pie spice?
-I like to use pumpkin pie spice and extra cinnamon for even more flavor.
+• Pumpkin pie spice and cinnamon: I like to use pumpkin pie spice and extra cinnamon for even more flavor.

 • Salt: To balance the sweetness of the other ingredients.